Linda Flynn, PhD, RN, FAAN, appointed interim dean of Rutgers School of Nursing

 July 19, 2019

-Flynn’s appointment follows Dean William L. Holzemer’s, RN, Ph.D., FAAN, announcement of his retirement from the role of dean following a decade of leadership, effective the end of August.
+Flynn’s appointment follows the announcement that William L. Holzemer, RN, PhD, FAAN, dean and distinguished professor, will retire from the role of dean following a decade of leadership, effective the end of August.

 In addition to her academic leadership roles, Flynn is recognized for her extensive research into the effects of system factors such as how nurse staffing levels and organizational culture impact patient outcomes.
 Following completion of an NIH-funded postdoctoral research fellowship at the Center for Health Outcomes and Policy Research, University of Pennsylvania, her program of research focusing on healthcare systems has been conducted in acute care settings, such as hospitals, as well as non-acute settings including home health care, nursing homes, and outpatient dialysis where findings influenced federal policy.
 Her most recent PCORI-funded research has extended this line of inquiry into veterans’ health.

 She is also the co-editor of the textbook, “Nursing Policy Research: Turning Evidence-Based Research into Health Policy.”
 She was inducted as a Fellow in the American Academy of Nursing in 2009 and is currently an honorary Senior Fellow at the Center for Health Outcomes and Policy Research, University of Pennsylvania.

 Flynn received her BS in Nursing from the University of Maryland.
 More importantly, she is a proud graduate of the Rutgers School of Nursing receiving both her MS in Community Health Nursing and PhD in Nursing Research at the school.
 In fact, in recognition of her accomplishments Flynn received the Rutgers School of Nursing’s Outstanding Alumni Award in 2015.